GAA-UAM/scikit-fda/docs/modules/preprocessing/scaling.rst

 =======================

-In the context of vector valued functional data and mixed data, scaling and centring becomes a important aspect to consider before applying any analysis.
+In the context of vector valued functional data and mixed data, scaling and centering becomes a important aspect to consider before applying any analysis.
 In classical functional data analysis, centring and scaling functional data is not considered in the literature as a normal practice.
-When you have a set of functions, where all of them are sampled in the same domain, measure the same phenomenon and are measured in the same units, it is not necessary to centre or scale the data, distances between the functions are already meaningful.
-However, when we have a vector valued functional dataset or a mixed dataset, where each component is measured in different units or scales, it becomes necessary to centre and scale the data before applying any analysis.
+When you have a set of functions, where all of them are sampled in the same domain, measure the same phenomenon and are measured in the same units, it is not necessary to center or scale the data: distances between the functions are already meaningful.
+However, when you have a vector valued functional dataset or a mixed dataset, where each component is measured in different units or scales, it becomes necessary to center and scale the data before applying any analysis.

 This module provides transformers that follow the scikit-learn API and apply centering and/or scaling to functional data represented as either